gitawego/work-note/ddd.md

 - Port and Adapter
   - Port: common interface (public API), a form of public communication contract
   - Adapter: an adapter implements the interface of the Port requires.
+  - NOTE: Dependency injection is useful to inject adapter in order to change it easily, for example, for unit test.